Mxyuki/AMQ-Scripts/README.md

 Instead of having the window with the Solo / Multi / Nexus appear those 3 options a directly available on the Play button now.

+# AMQ Skin Counter

+AMQ Skin Counter is a script that display `The number of skin owner` / `The number of total skins in AMQ`, it will also tell you ther Percentage of skin you have.

+All of that in the `Avatar Page` on top of your `Avatar`.

 # AMQ Gif Search

 AMQ Gif Search is a script that is made to go with AMQ Chat Image